Skip to content

 Project License What We Learned

 Astral (uv, Ruff, ty) Apache-2.0 / MIT CI/CD security baseline, supply chain hardening, and release process discipline.
 Pulp adopts several practices from their open-source security post.
 Already in place: branch protection on main, tag protection on v*, default read-only workflow tokens, immutable release identity via tag protection.
-In progress / planned: action SHA pinning via Renovate, immutable release artifacts (UI checkbox), Sigstore release attestations, zizmor workflow lint in CI.
-Tracked in the private pulp-planning submodule.
+In progress: action SHA pinning via Renovate, immutable release artifacts, Sigstore release attestations, zizmor workflow lint in CI.

 AudioKit MIT Swift audio patterns, Apple platform integration